United Kingdom

 Catherine Atkinson

-Catherine Atkinson is a British Labour Party politician and barrister who has served as the Member of Parliament for Derby North since 2024.
+Catherine Atkinson is a British Labour Party politician and barrister serving as the Member of Parliament for Derby North since 2024.
 In May 2026, she was appointed as the Parliamentary Under-Secretary of State for Victims within the Ministry of Justice.
-Before her election to Parliament, Atkinson worked as a barrister and served as a local councillor in the Royal Borough of Kensington and Chelsea.
-Her political career includes multiple candidacies in Erewash before her successful election in Derby North, where she focuses on issues related to justice, rail infrastructure, and energy policy.
+Before her election to Parliament, she served as a councillor for the Royal Borough of Kensington and Chelsea from 2006 to 2010 and worked as a barrister.
+Atkinson holds a Master of Divinity from the University of Edinburgh and studied law at City, University of London.

-EducationSacred Heart High School, Benenden School, University of Edinburgh, City, University of London
+EducationSacred Heart High School, Hammersmith; Benenden School; University of Edinburgh (Master of Divinity); City, University of London (Law)

 • Baggy Shanker